eam-00/Linux-Notes/vCenter/add-file-system.md

     mount /dev/vg01/lv_test /opt/test

-Check that you can access it and write onto to it.
+Check that you can access it and write onto it.
+Unmount
     umount /opt/test
     mount -a